 - Add a Selective Color adjustment layer and tweak the colors to your satisfaction.
 Hue and Saturation adjustment will do the same if you are more comfortable with it, however, I find the Selective Color adjustment to be a better tool for two reasons.
 First, it is a kinder and gentler H&S tool.
 Second, and more importantly, it offers additional channels of Whites, Neutrals, and Blacks which are quite handy.
 Take your pick.

 As you can see, there are many ways to alter the final look of the image using any combination of the above suggestions.
-The original action will most likely yield an aggressive look which is intentional.
+The original action will most likely yield an aggressive look that is intentional.
 I want you to make the final artistic judgments rather than taking my vision for one particular image.
-Using the same action and process I may change the elements differently for different images and what I want that image to look like.
+Using the same action and process, I may change the elements differently for different images and what I want that image to look like.
 No, “eeny, meeny, miny, moe” here!
 Take a look at the variants of the same image with dehaze action steps applied along with my final edit to the image.

 Let me know how you like the process and what parts you may or may not like.